groupby/api-javascript/README.md

 ###Step 1

-Ensure that there are `div` tags on your site with IDs that correspond to the elements we will display.
+Ensure that there are `div` tags on your site with IDs that correspond to the elements will be displayed.

 ```html
 <html>